-These include move on property of our own, 5 properties leased from Stevenage Borough council and 4 independent units via another charity.
+Stevenage Haven's own move on properties consist of 5 properties leased from Stevenage Borough council, one owned, 4 independent units via another charity and 6 via social lettings management agreement.
 We recognise the need for Stevenage Haven to acquire additional move on properties to ensure positive move on for clients who in turn are able to access the high standard of accommodation that we have retained in our own mortgage free property.
-However, focus and priority at present is to ensure the launch of a purpose built hostel in North Hertfordshire.
+However, focus and priority at present is to ensure the launch of a purpose built hostel in North Hertfordshire and acquiring second stage move on accommodation.